 Steelcase researchers have studied technology for remote workers and found that one of the problems they face is presence disparity.
 We all know what it’s like to be physically present at a meeting, but when we work remotely, we oftentimes don’t have the same experience as the people who are in the room together.

-Designed to blur the lines between virtual and in-person meetings participants, Microsoft’s new Front Row feature helps bridge the gap between digital and physical workspaces.
+Designed to blur the lines between virtual and in-person meetings participants, Signature Microsoft Teams Rooms feature helps bridge the gap between digital and physical workspaces.

-Microsoft Front Row ensures everyone in the meeting, remote or in-person, is represented, included, and productive.
+Signature Microsoft Teams Rooms ensure everyone in the meeting, remote or in-person, is represented, included, and productive.
 Connections become more natural through a video gallery at the bottom of the screen in addition to providing equal access to the chat and hand raised feature.

 Let’s take a closer look at how Microsoft ensures all attendees have a seat at the table:

 - Create natural sightlines: When we’re all in a physical room together, people aren’t stacked on top of each other like a grid; Front Row shows everyone face-to-face in a horizontal view

 - React/view the chat: In a typical video conference, chat doesn’t have visual persistence; Front Row allows everyone to engage with one another as part of the meeting

 - Focus on questions: Speaking protocols or knowing when to contribute in a meeting can be challenging, Front Row highlights the raise hand feature to make sure questions and comments are heard